 Prior to joining the Center, Mr. Bou Zeineddine worked in the Trade and Finance Department of the Al Ahli Bank of Kuwait where he managed client accounts and ensured legal documentation requirements were met.
 He was also a business analyst for Autokal Inc. where he conducted market research, developed marketing strategies, and tracked website data.

 Mr. Bou Zeineddine holds an M.A. degree in Economics from the University of Southern California and a B.A. degree in Economics from the State University of New York at Oswego.

-Ryan Martinez is an Economic Forecasting Research Associate at the UCR School of Business Center for Economic Forecasting and Development.
+Ryan Martinez is a Research Associate in the area of Economic Forecasting at the UCR School of Business Center for Economic Forecasting and Development.
 Mr. Martinez is responsible for supporting a diverse range of the Center’s projects and initiatives with an emphasis on regional economic analysis and forecasting.
 In addition to his role at the Center, he is also an Economic Forecasting Research Associate at Beacon Economics LLC.
 His recent work portfolio includes co-authoring regional outlooks for California’s major metro economies, drafting a regional intelligence report for the City of Ontario, and supporting the creation of a regional economic forecast model for the San Diego Association of Governments.
 His academic and research interests include mathematical statistics, comparative economic systems, and monetary economics.
 Mr. Martinez plans to further his academic training in integer programming and dynamical systems theory.
 During his academic career, he developed reports and presentations on subjects ranging from the tiger economies of East Asia to the employment outlook for recent psychology graduates.